Ergonomic features can help alleviate sonographers’ pain

 Three strategies to minimize service disruptions post merger

 As a healthcare IT consultant, I meet with senior executives at hospitals across the country.
-With the trend of acquisition and strong affiliation in healthcare today, it’s no surprise that this topic is top of mind for senior executives and leaders within the departments that will be affected.
+With the trend of acquisition and strong affiliation in healthcare today, it’s no surprise that enterprise imaging strategies are top of mind for senior executives and leaders within the departments that will be affected.
 Of particular concern during and after an acquisition is making sure that imaging services are not disrupted.
 This requires making images secure and accessible across care settings.
 Addressing this challenge requires a robust post-merger enterprise-wide imaging strategy.
 Recently, the Institute for Health Technology Transformation (iHT2) undertook a research project, in which I was a participant.
 The research resulted in a detailed white paper and a webinar that explored three key integration strategies:

 - Departmental PACS-Centric Strategy